1. What is a hand therapist?

-A hand therapist is an occupational therapist or physical therapist who, through advanced study and experience, specializes in treating individuals with conditions affecting the hands and upper extremity.
+A hand therapist is a physical therapist or occupational therapist who, through advanced study and experience, specializes in treating individuals with conditions affecting the hand and upper extremity.
 A hand therapist may also have advanced certification such as a Certified Hand Therapist (CHT).

 To learn more visit www.htcc.org

-A Certified Hand Therapist is an occupational or physical therapist who has a minimum of five years of clinical experience including 4000 hours or more of direct practice in hand therapy.
+A Certified Hand Therapist is a physical or occupational therapist who has a minimum of five years of clinical experience including 4000 hours or more of direct practice in hand therapy.
 In addition, the Certified Hand Therapist has successfully passed a comprehensive test of advanced clinical skills and theory in upper quarter rehabilitation.
 Because of changes in the profession, every CHT is required to demonstrate continued professional development and competency by recertifying every five years.

 At the front desk you will be greeted and brought back into the clinic.
-You will be set-up with a modality to pre-treat your tissues (your therapist will explain this to you during the evaluation) and you will be treated by your therapist per the plan that was developed during your initial evaluation.
+If appropriate, you may be set-up with a modality to pre-treat your tissues (your therapist will explain this to you during the evaluation) and you will be treated by your therapist per the plan that was developed during your initial evaluation.

 An occupational therapist also has either a master’s or a doctoral degree from an accredited occupational therapy program.
-Occupational therapy is a science driven, evidence based profession that works with people of all ages.
-Practitioners must complete supervised clinical internships in a variety of health care settings and pass a national examination.
+Occupational therapy is also a science driven, evidence based profession that works with people of all ages to return them to their daily activities.
+Practitioners must complete supervised clinical internships in a variety of health care settings and pass a national examination as well as a state licensure examination.
 To learn more visit www.aota.org

 Please bring a picture ID, your insurance card if applicable and your completed intake forms.
 You may also come to our office prior to your appointment time and complete the intake forms before your evaluation.

 8. Is there anything I should do before my first visit?